com-480-data-visualization/project-2024-SteamViz/README.md

 No need to do any setup.
 You can simply go to the link mentioned above to visit our website.

-Reproducibility-wise, you can run the notebooks and put the resulting csv files into docs/ and it should work.
+Reproducibility-wise, get the data, put it under the name "games.csv" inside data/, then you can run the notebooks and put the resulting csv files from data/ into docs/ and it should work.
 You may need several python packages, namely the ones used in M1 and M2, nothing new.
 Named, they are:
 - Numpy
 - Pandas
 - Matplotlib